prashantbaher/tcc-blog/_posts/solidworks-macros/2019-04-16-create-corner-rectangle.md

 ## Video of Code on YouTube

-Please see below video on **how to create 2D Center Line** from Solidworks VBA Macros.
+Please see below video on **how to create Corner Rectangle** from Solidworks VBA Macros.

 <iframe src="https://www.youtube.com/embed/03s3pWNIC08" frameborder="0" allowfullscreen></iframe>
 <br>